Skip to content

 ../build/KITEx graphene_lattice-output.h5

-This first example calculates the density of states (DOS) of pure graphene.
-To obtain the file with the DOS-data, you need to post-process the output with a tool
+This first example calculates the density of states (DOS) of pristine graphene.
+To obtain the file with the DOS-data, you need to post-process the output with

-that generates the appropriata data file.
+which generates the appropriate data file.
 For more details refer to the tutorial.